Brainvibe/Milestone1/README.md

 <img width="1000" height="400" src="https://github.com/Brainvibe/Milestone1/blob/master/assets/images/page_preview.png">

-This project aims to be a online presence to a new bakery online.
+This project aims to be a online presence to a new bakery business.
 Client wanted a minimalistic but effective website, providing key information about their business.

 ## UX